AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Experiments

-\paragraph{Simulator} AdaRec adopts a novel paradigm that focuses on optimizing long-term user engagement, rather than immediate user feedback.
-However, recommendation simulators that have been widely used~\citep{shi2019virtual,Ie2019RecSim,wang2021RL4RS} cannot simulate long-term user behaviors, such as the probability of returning to the application in a few days.
-Instead, we select the KuaiSim retention simulator~\citep{zhao2023kuaisim} that aims to simulate long-term user behavior on short video recommendation platforms.
-It has been used by various recommendation algorithms~\citep{liu2023generative,liu2023exploration,cai2023reinforcing} that also investigate long-term user behaviors.
-The KuaiSim simulator contains a leave module, which predicts whether the user will leave the session and terminate the episode; and a return module, which predicts the probability of the user returning to the platform on each day as a multinomial distribution.
-The average user return time is used to calculate the reward $r$ of an episode.
-As AdaRec is designed to handle the issue of distribution shift, we manually alter the probabilities of user leaving and returning by up to 20\% in each episode.
-This allows us to capture the dynamic nature of user behaviors.
-More information on the simulator setup is in Appendix~\ref{append:exp}.
+\textbf{Setup}\quad \algo adopts a novel paradigm that focuses on optimizing user retention, rather than immediate user feedback.
+However, recommendation simulators that have been widely used~\citep{shi2019virtual,Ie2019RecSim,wang2021RL4RS} cannot simulate user retention behaviors.
+The KuaiSim retention simulator~\citep{zhao2023kuaisim} aims to simulate long-term user retention on short video recommendation platforms.
+It has verified several recommendation algorithms~\citep{liu2023generative,liu2023exploration,cai2023reinforcing} that also investigate user retentions.
+The KuaiSim simulator contains a user leave module, which predicts whether the user will leave the session and terminate the episode; and a user return module, which predicts the probability of the user returning to the platform on each day as a multinomial distribution.
+The probabilities of user leaving and returning are altered in each episode to capture the dynamic nature of user behaviors and create a non-stationary evaluation environment.
+More information on the simulator setup is in Appendix~\ref{append:setup}.

-\paragraph{Baselines} In simulator-based experiments, we compare AdaRec with various baselines, including TD3~\citep{scott2018addressing}, SAC~\citep{haarnoja2018soft}, ESCP~\citep{luo2022adapt}, RLUR~\citep{cai2023reinforcing}, and CEM~\citep{deng2006cross}.
-The baselines are state-of-the-art algorithms for tasks including standard value-based RL, zero-shot Meta-RL, RL-based recommendation, and traditional recommendation, respectively.
-We did not compare with few-shot Meta-RL methods~\citep{kate2019efficient} because the recommendation system changes constantly and unpredictably.
-It is impossible to obtain trajectories in each target environment for policy finetuing before deployment.
-Previous non-RL recommendation algorithms that take evolving user interests into account~\citep{william2022diversified,zhao2020addressing,zhao2021rabbit} are not included either, as they all focus on immediate feedback and cannot naturally fit to recommendation tasks that optimize the long-term user experience.
-In live experiments, we only select TD3, ESCP, and RLUR as baseline algorithms due to the potential negative impact of suboptimal policies.
-Details of the baseline algorithms are described in Appendix~\ref{append:exp}.